-I lived for 20 years in the Netherlands and have worked with people from many different backgrounds and nationalities.
+I have been practising for over 25 years both in the UK and in the Netherlands, where I lived for 20 years.
+I have worked with people from many different backgrounds and nationalities and with a wide range of issues from severe trauma to just a sense of having lost one's way in life.
 I have a love of stories and nature is also important to me as I appreciate both its beauty and its potential for healing experiences.

 Training, qualifications & experience